 All data is stored on our internal servers and is not transferred to external memory devices.
 A breach of data could be any of the following:

 - Externals persons / organisations gaining access to our servers / workstations.

 - Paper documents not being destroyed and taken away from EBI premises.

 - Employees accessing files without a genuine purpose.

 - A bug in software leaking data.

-Should a breach occur, EBI will investigate the reasons behind why the breach occurred and take the necessary action whether that be disciplinary action and/or improving processes.
-Depending upon the severity of the breach, EBI may decide to report the breach to the Information Commissioner’s Office (ICO).
-If the breach is likely to result in a high risk of adversely affecting individuals rights and freedoms EBI will also inform those individuals without undue delay.
+In an event of a data breach, EBI would investigate the reasons behind why the breach occurred and take necessary action, whether that be disciplinary action and/or improving processes.
+Depending upon the severity of the breach, EBI may report the breach to the Information Commissioner’s Office (ICO).
+If the breach is likely to result in a high risk of adversely affecting individuals’ rights and freedoms, EBI will inform those individuals without undue delay.

 EBI will keep a record of all personal data breaches, regardless of whether EBI are required to notify the ICO.

 Do all staff understand the new data protection rules, what is classified as a data breach and what to do in the event of identifying a breach?